gajus/tmdb/README.md

 ```

+### API

+Refer to the [source code](./src/Tmdb.js) and the [type definitions](./src/types.js).

+> Note: Only a subset of the API is implemented.
+I will be adding new methods as needed.
+> If you need a method added, raise a PR.
+Alternatively, you can use the low-level `get`
+> method to construct any API calls.

 ### Handling errors

 Methods that are expected to return a specific resource will throw `NotFoundError` if the resource is not found.